-Volunteer Home Services: Volunteers provide services for elderly and disabled adults, including grocery shopping, assisted transportation to medical appointments, friendly visitors, handyman services, and weekly errands.
+Volunteer Home Services: Volunteers provide services for elderly and disabled adults, currently including grocery shopping, assisted transportation to essential medical appointments, emergency errands, and phone pals.

 Benevilla CARES Information & Resources: Human services professionals help those in need identify, understand and use community services.

-Adult Life Enrichment Day Programs: Our five-day programs provide an enriching experience for those who no longer can care for themselves, while simultaneously providing respite for caregivers.
+Adult Life Enrichment Day Programs: Our four adult day programs provide an enriching experience for those who no longer can care for themselves, while simultaneously providing respite for caregivers.
 Each center features specialized programming to meet specific needs (i.e. memory care, physical therapy, intellectual challenges).

 Wirtzie's Child Development Center: This preschool and childcare program provides a safe and nurturing environment for children ages 6 weeks-5 years old to explore and grow.

-Art's Center for All Ages - Intergenerational Program: This joint program between Wirtzie's and Lucy Anne's Place Life Enrichment Day Program provides structured time for children to spend with older adults.
+Art's Center for All Ages - Intergenerational Program: This joint program between Wirtzie's and Lucy Anne's Place Life Enrichment Day Program provides structured time for children to interact with older adults.
+(Due to COVID-19 concerns these activities are currently being done virtually.)

 Family Resource Center: The FRC provides parents and caregivers of children (birth-5) access to information and resources around child development, health and parenting and has a support groups for kinship families where non-parental relatives serve as the child's primary caregiver.